MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Set up Audit Logs solution

 The Audit Log Sync flow connects to the Microsoft 365 audit log to gather telemetry data (unique users, launches) for apps.
-The CoE Starter Kit will work without this flow; however, usage information (app launches, unique users) in the Power BI dashboard will be blank.
+The CoE Starter Kit works without this flow; however, usage information (app launches, unique users) in the Power BI dashboard will be blank.
 More information: [Set up the audit log connector](setup-auditlog.md)

 ## Set up the Power BI dashboard